jiudingsun01/jiudingsun01.github.io/_pages/about.md

 2. Always attracted by simple but fundamental things.
 3. Code generation, AI4Science, and Medical NLP are areas that I most likely to explore!
 4. Love photography, skiing, electric guitar, and bartending!
+5. Love to have a mentor who I can build close relationship with!

 Contact Information